 Now it’s time to finish with the cloud formations.

 With a another paintbrush, have your child dab white paint all over the plate.

 Note: it may be a good idea to dab some of the white paint on a piece of paper towel first, so it goes on sparingly.

 And there you have it!
 A textured, puffy planet Earth for Earth Day.

 For more easy Earth Day crafts, check out:

-Magazine Earth Day Collage by I Heart Craft Things
+Magazine Earth Day Collage by I Heart Crafty Things